VizuaraAI/nano-kimi/README.md

 ### Validation Loss Comparison
-To assess generalization on unseen data from the TinyStories validation set, we tracked average validation loss (Negative Log Likelihood, NLL) over segmented training intervals.
+To assess generalization on unseen data from the TinyStories validation set, we tracked average validation loss, over segmented training intervals.
 Metrics were computed every 200 steps—a frequency chosen to balance computational overhead (evaluations are memory-intensive in MoE setups) with timely monitoring of progress, allowing early detection of convergence issues without excessively interrupting the 50k-step-per-epoch training flow.
 These per-eval results were then averaged per 1000-step segment to smooth out batch-to-batch noise and highlight stable trends, making it easier to visualize architectural differences in a compact table format.

 | Segment    | NanoKimiK2 Avg Val Loss | NanoGPT Avg Val Loss |
 |------------|-------------------------|----------------------|